Image Source: @curlybeviie

 1. Permanent hair dyes come with their own risks.

 Let’s start with the health risks first since, to me, I believe that is what’s most important.
 When I was growing up, my hairstylist used to say that no one should get a relaxer if they are under 12 or pregnant.
 When I asked why, she said that the chemicals can seep into your hair follicles and cause health issues.
 Even then, I was like, “Umm, if it can potentially harm kids and pregnant women, how is anyone else exempt?”
 Same thing with hair dye.
-If we know that artificial colors aren’t good in our food, surely there are problems with dye going into our hair follicles as well.
-And yes, there is.
 Not only can hair dye potentially cause allergic reactions and hair loss (because it aids in weakening your hair shaft and, if you lighten your locks, that can result in dry brittle tresses), but it’s linked to breast cancer risk—especially among Black women—too.
 That’s why going with something more natural alternative like henna or yes, hair wax is the wiser option if your overall health and well-being is your main concern.

 3. The hue you were born with is beautiful too.